wstrinz/cogibara/README.md

     -v, --verbose      Verbose output
     -m, --message      Message
     -n, --name         Name
-    -c, --config       Configuration file (.rb)
+    -c, --config       Configuration file (.yml or .rb) -r, --Redis        Standalone Redis mode

 If a message is specifed, the executable will print the response then exit.
 Otherwise, it will go into a loop until you close it.

-You can also call `cogibara-local` on an audio or video file (less than 10 seconds seems to work best), and it will extract the speech from it using google's Speech To Text API, then pass the result to the gem.
+You can also run `cogibara` on a yaml or Ruby file to start the interactive loop using the configuration it specifies, or on an audio or video file (less than 10 seconds seems to work best), in which case it will extract the speech from it using google's Speech To Text API, then pass the result to the gem.

 **Cogibara Redis**
-The `cogibara-redis` executable uses redis to allow you to design your own interfaces for the gem.
-For now it requires a local redis server to be installed and running, but in the near future it will allow remote redis connections as well.
+Running `cogibara -r` uses redis to allow you to design your own interfaces for the gem.
+For now it requires a local redis server to be installed and running, so its probably better just to use the gem in your program, but in the near future it will allow remote redis connections as well.
 This could also be used to split up the work of running the gem and serving the responses between computers, giving you the ability to install a lightweight interface on something like a Raspberry Pi and leave the heavy lifting to a desktop PC.

 For more on how to use this executable, see the example Rails client [here](https://github.com/wstrinz/cogibara-client).

 The demo client at [cogibara.com](http://goo.gl/7XOou) is, at the time of writing, running both server and client on a Raspberry Pi sitting in my living room.

-**Gem API**
-You can also use the gem as a part of any Ruby program

-    require 'cogibara'
-    require 'yaml'
-    Cogibara::dispatcher.config_from_yaml(YAML.load_file('./config.yml'))
-    Cogibara::message_handler.handle("hello!")
-        # => "How Are you?"
-    Cogibara::message_handler.handle("what is the square root of 9954")
-        #=> "3 sqrt(1106)"
-    Cogibara::message_handler.handle("how's the weather?")
-        #=> "Currently Overcast, 65 degrees, cloud cover 99%, then
-            Sprinkling for the hour."

 More details coming soon.